bazelbuild/bazel/site/docs/skylark/aspects.md

 The rule definition demonstrates how to define a parameter (``extension``) and give it a default value (``*``).
-Note that having a default value that was not one of ".cc", ".h", or "\*" would be an error due to the restrictions placed on the parameter in the aspect definition.
+Note that having a default value that was not one of '.cc', '.h', or '\*' would be an error due to the restrictions placed on the parameter in the aspect definition.

 ### Invoking an aspect through a target rule